 This Toolkit was inspired by the following idling reduction programs:

-- City and County of Denver’s Clean Air at Schools (CASEO) program
+- American Lung Association in Colorado’s Clean Air at Schools (CASEO) Program

 - EPA Clean School Bus Program Idle Reduction Campaign

 - The State of Colorado’s Engine’s Off!
 Program